Sign up to our Newsletter

 • Essays

 Starting with umbrella labels for scholarships can be an effective way to find scholarships for which you would be a great candidate.
-Think of sports involvement, community service, and/or academic excellence when you begin your search.
+When you begin your search, think of sports involvement, community service, and/or academic excellence.

-You may want to consider doing relevant work experience for law schools to increase your opportunities and strengthen scholarship applications.
+Consider applying for relevant work experience in law schools to increase your opportunities and strengthen scholarship applications.

 Once you have a good handle on the awards available for your specific demographic, you can do a broader search and apply to general scholarships open to all students.

-Keep in mind that local and regional law firms may also offer scholarships for students.
-It’s not a bad idea to get in contact with law firms in your area to inquire about their opportunities for financial aid.
+Remember that local and regional law firms may also offer student scholarships.
+It’s not a bad idea to contact law firms in your area to inquire about their opportunities for financial aid.

-Don’t shy away from broadening your search to outside your area as well!
-Many law firms across the country will offer scholarships to students studying law at any accredited law school, even if you live outside of the State.
+Don’t also shy away from broadening your search to outside your area!
+Many law firms nationwide will offer scholarships to law students at any accredited law school, even if you live outside of the State.

 Tips on How to Get a Scholarship in Law Schools

-Here are some tips to make the scholarship application process easier:
+Here are some tips to make the scholarship application process more manageable:

 Apply Early

-Applying as early as you can will give you a higher chance of receiving a scholarship.
+Applying as early as possible will give you a higher chance of receiving a scholarship.
 This is especially true of scholarships with rolling deadlines.
-Schools only have a certain amount of money to grant students, so if you want to be sure your chances are as high as possible, apply as soon as you can.
+Schools only have a certain amount of money to grant students, so if you want to be sure your chances are as high as possible, apply immediately.

 Remember to Proofread

 Your scholarship applications need to be professional and error-free.
 Even if your essay is meaningful and poignant, you might miss out on a scholarship because of grammar or spelling mistakes.
-It’s a good idea to have someone look your essay over to catch any errors you may have missed.
+Having someone look your essay over to catch any errors you may have missed is a good idea.

 Keep Your Grades Up

 Law school is challenging, and the last thing you want is to lose your scholarship because your grades have dropped.
-You’ll need to make sure you’re prepared for the demands of law school, and that means creating good study habits early in your academic career.
+You’ll need to ensure you’re prepared for the demands of law school, which means creating good study habits early in your academic career.

 Pay Attention to the Requirements

-Another easy way to have your application dismissed is if you submit the wrong materials.
+Another easy way to dismiss your application is if you submit the wrong materials.
 It shows a lack of care and attention to detail.

 Be sure to read the requirements thoroughly before you submit.
 Check, double-check, and triple-check that you’ve got everything right.